K-Love (Philippine TV series)

 K-Love is a Philippine romantic comedy television series created by Corinna Vistan and directed by Bobby Yan.
 The show premiered on Viu on October 14, 2022, as a Viu Original series.
-It stars Iza Calzado, Isabella Daza, Sue Ramirez, Gabby Padilla and Jake Cuenca.
+It stars Iza Calzado, Isabelle Daza, Sue Ramirez, Gabby Padilla, and Jake Cuenca.

-The series is inspired by the "anatomy of K-dramas," which contain three rules describing the world of K-drama: (1) love conquers all, (2) fantasy comes to life, and (3) escape from reality.
+The series is inspired by the "anatomy of K-dramas," which highlights three guiding principles that define the genre: (1) love conquers all, (2) fantasy comes to life, and (3) escape from reality.

 Synopsis

-The series revolves around five Filipino K-drama enthusiasts who let dramas inspire their decisions.
-The five main characters, Tish, Jay, Shiela, Val, and Frances, are friends from different walks of life.
-They are united by their love of K-drama, despite the risks and challenges they face in life.
+The series follows five Filipino K-drama enthusiasts who draw inspiration from the dramas they watch.
+The five main characters—Tish, Jay, Shiela, Val, and Frances—are friends from different walks of life.
+They are brought together by their shared passion for K-dramas, even as they navigate the various risks and challenges in their personal lives.